lennart-benschop/agon-utilities/README.md

 `loadfont 10 Lat15-Fixed16.psf`

 The first parameter is a buffer ID, a number in the range 0..65534.
 Instead we can use the word `sys` to select the system font.
 The system font can only be loaded with 8x8 characters, while many font sizes are supported with PSF files.
 An optional third parameter on the command line specifies a code page.
-Currently supported code pages are CP1252 and CP437.
+Currently supported code pages include windows code pages CP1250 (Middle and Eastern Europe), CP1251 (Cyrillic), CP1252 (Western Europe), CP1253 (Greek), CP1254 (Turkish), CP1257 (Baltic), all Latin, Greek and Cyrillic character stes fromt the ISO-8859 series, DOS CP437, Cyillic KOI-8R and KOI8-U and macroman (Old Macintosh).

 If a PSF font has a Unicode table, it will be used to place the glyphs of the font at the appropriate code points in the code page.
 Instead